PCM Fund Inc. (PCM) to Issue Monthly Dividend of $0.08 on April 1st

 PCM Fund Inc. (NYSE:PCM – Get Free Report) declared a monthly dividend on Friday, March 1st, investing.com reports.
-Stockholders of record on Monday, March 11th will be given a dividend of 0.08 per share by the investment management company on Monday, April 1st.
-This represents a $0.96 annualized dividend and a dividend yield of 11.46%.
-The ex-dividend date of this dividend is Friday, March 8th.
+Shareholders of record on Monday, March 11th will be paid a dividend of 0.08 per share by the investment management company on Monday, April 1st.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 11.50%.
+The ex-dividend date is Friday, March 8th.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Bank of America Corp DE grew its holdings in shares of PCM Fund by 5.0% in the first quarter.
-Bank of America Corp DE now owns 47,463 shares of the investment management company’s stock valued at $400,000 after purchasing an additional 2,242 shares during the period.
-NewEdge Advisors LLC grew its holdings in shares of PCM Fund by 2.0% in the first quarter.
-NewEdge Advisors LLC now owns 139,845 shares of the investment management company’s stock valued at $1,424,000 after purchasing an additional 2,700 shares during the period.
-UBS Group AG boosted its stake in PCM Fund by 134.3% during the fourth quarter.
-UBS Group AG now owns 5,811 shares of the investment management company’s stock worth $46,000 after buying an additional 3,331 shares during the period.
-Osaic Holdings Inc. boosted its stake in PCM Fund by 6.7% during the second quarter.
-Osaic Holdings Inc. now owns 57,131 shares of the investment management company’s stock worth $550,000 after buying an additional 3,582 shares during the period.
-Finally, Susquehanna International Group LLP boosted its stake in PCM Fund by 27.1% during the first quarter.
-Susquehanna International Group LLP now owns 20,173 shares of the investment management company’s stock worth $170,000 after buying an additional 4,297 shares during the period.
-Institutional investors and hedge funds own 9.57% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Bank of America Corp DE increased its stake in shares of PCM Fund by 5.0% in the first quarter.
+Bank of America Corp DE now owns 47,463 shares of the investment management company’s stock valued at $400,000 after buying an additional 2,242 shares in the last quarter.
+NewEdge Advisors LLC increased its stake in shares of PCM Fund by 2.0% in the first quarter.
+NewEdge Advisors LLC now owns 139,845 shares of the investment management company’s stock valued at $1,424,000 after buying an additional 2,700 shares in the last quarter.
+UBS Group AG increased its stake in shares of PCM Fund by 134.3% in the fourth quarter.
+UBS Group AG now owns 5,811 shares of the investment management company’s stock valued at $46,000 after buying an additional 3,331 shares in the last quarter.
+Osaic Holdings Inc. increased its stake in shares of PCM Fund by 6.7% in the second quarter.
+Osaic Holdings Inc. now owns 57,131 shares of the investment management company’s stock valued at $550,000 after buying an additional 3,582 shares in the last quarter.
+Finally, Susquehanna International Group LLP increased its stake in shares of PCM Fund by 27.1% in the first quarter.
+Susquehanna International Group LLP now owns 20,173 shares of the investment management company’s stock valued at $170,000 after buying an additional 4,297 shares in the last quarter.
+9.57% of the stock is owned by institutional investors.

 About PCM Fund